msjimc/AgileStructure/program/README.md

 Once downloaded it is important that the AgileStructure.exe and BamReaderdll.dll are located in the same folder.
 <hr />

+## Downloading the zip file

-First click on the program file (AgileStructure.zip in the table above) which will take you to a new page, on the upper righthand corner click on the icon of a tray with an arrow pointing to it.
+First click on the program file (AgileStructure.zip in the table above) which will take you to a new page, on the upper righthand corner click on the icon of a tray with an arrow pointing to it (Figure 1).
 This will then start the download which will ultimately prompt you to either save it or open the zip file (Figure 2).

 ![figure 1](images/figure1.jpg)